maxrdz/Memories/README.md

 meson install -C builddevel
 ```

-Albums can be built with haptic feedback support (via feedbackd)
+Memories can be built with haptic feedback support (via feedbackd)
 using the `-Duse-feedbackd=true` Meson build parameter.
-This is currently an experimental feature of Albums.
+This is currently an experimental feature of Memories.

 ### Running from the source tree

-If you would like to run Albums without installing it on your
+If you would like to run Memories without installing it on your
 system, you can use `cargo` directly to build and run the source.

 ### Uninstalling